spryker/spryker-docs/docs/pbc/all/payment-service-providers/payone/integrate-payone.md

 ## 3. Whitelist Payone Domain

-To enable Payone to redirect your customers to their 3D Secure page and later one to your success page, you must add Payone domain inside your **Content Security Policy**.
+To enable Payone to redirect your customers to their 3D Secure page and later one to your success page, you must add ACP domain inside your **Content Security Policy** whitelist.
 To do that please change `deploy.yml` file or your `config/Shared/config_default.php` file if changing the environment variable is not possible.

 Changes required in the `deploy.yml` file.